copslock/android_platform_tools_test_connectivity/acts/README.txt

 python module “requests” http://docs.python-requests.org/en/latest/

 Setup:
 1. Install the dependencies.
+Note you need to install dependencies with python3.
-2. add the absolute path to “libs” directory to your $PYTHONPATH.
+2. Prepend the absolute path to “libs” directory to your $PYTHONPATH.
 You probably want to add the export statement in your ~/.bash_profile file.

-To run the included sample tests in command line: python3 test_runner.py
+To run the included sample WifiManager tests in command line: python3 test_runner.py -tc WifiManagerTest